 Chanukah in the Square is the largest annual Jewish event in South Carolina.
 It takes place on a Sunday afternoon during the week of Chanukah (our academic minds really want to spell it Hanukkah, but we'll let old habits be for now) typically at Marion Square in Downtown Charleston, though the last 3 years it was held elsewhere due rain and the Covid-19 pandemic.
 CITS is organized by the Yaschik/Arnold Jewish Studies Program & Chabad of Charleston and the Lowcountry.
 For pictures from past years and updates on the upcoming CITS, see here.

-Our Program is proud to announce a new opportunity for junior scholars (untenured or not on the tenure track, but with a doctorate) to deliver the Stanley and Charlot Karesh Annual Lecture in Jewish Studies.
+Our Program is proud to announce the second round of this exciting opportunity for junior scholars (not on the tenure track, but with a doctorate) to deliver the Stanley and Charlot Karesh Annual Lecture in Jewish Studies.
 Every fall, a scholar will come to Charleston to meet with students, faculty, and the community, teach a class, and deliver a public lecture.

 The Milton Kronsberg Lecture Series was established in the Fall of 1999 as a result of a generous endowment by the Kronsberg family.
 In the Fall of 2002, after the passing of Freddie Kronsberg obm, the series was renamed the Milton and Freddie Kronsberg Memorial Lecture Series.
 The series honors the Kronsbergs’ lifelong commitment to Jewish ideas and values, and brings leading voices in the Jewish world to Charleston every year, typically in the spring semester, for a special lecture.

 A World of Jewish Culture at Piccolo Spoleto began in 1998 as a public celebration of Israel’s fiftieth birthday, and has brought Jewish music to Charleston as part of the annual Piccolo Spoleto festival ever since.
-AWOJC has been on hiatus since the beginning of the Covid-19 pandemic, but is expected to return in 2022.
-Stay tuned for more information, and check out AWOJC's Facebook page for info on past festivals and upcoming ones.
+After a two-year hiatus due to the Covid-19 pandemic, AWOJC returned in 2022, and will be offered again in 2023.
+Stay tuned for more information, and check out our Facebook page for info on past festivals and upcoming ones.

 The College of Charleston Hillel operates as part of the Jewish Studies Program.
 This is the only Hillel in the country that is formally part of a Jewish Studies Program, and that brings with it many advantages.
 Visit CofC Hillel's website to learn more!